lteran9/HexMap/README.md

 - Control how much land appears, how high, and how erratic it is
 - Support multiple configuration options to create varied maps
 - Make it possible to generate the same map again
+## Chapter 24
+- Add a border of water around the map.
+- Split the map into multiple regions.
+- Apply erosion to grind away cliffs.
+- Move land around to smoothen the terrain.